-Powell, who broke with the Republican Party to endorse then-Senator Obama in 2008, offered his continued support for the president today, saying he’s concerned Mitt Romney’s foreign policy is a “moving target.”
+TAMPA, Fla. - Four years after he broke with the Republican Party to endorse then-Senator Obama, former Secretary of State Colin Powell announced today he is endorsing his reelection, saying he's concerned Mitt Romney's foreign policy is a "moving target."

 "I voted for him in 2008 and I plan to stick with him in 2012, and I'll be voting for he and for Vice President Joe Biden next month," Powell told CBS News.

 Powell cited the president's handling of the economy and foreign policy successes in explaining his decision.